ZainRizvi/ZainRizvi.github.io/_drafts/so-you-want-to-deep-work.md

 _"'The best moments usually occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.'... this mental state \[is\] Flow"_

 In this information era where all mechanical tasks are being automated, in order to be successful you need to be able to do what machines cannot: be creative.
-And creativity is something you get on demand through deep work, and in his book "Deep Work" Cal explains how you can achieve it.
+And creativity is something you can generate on demand through deep work, and in his book "Deep Work" Cal explains how you can achieve it.

 Below are the key takeaways I had from his book, with a bunch of my own thoughts sprinkled in.